Lovekus969/Development-journey-/README.md

 What is the Spread Operator ... in JavaScript?
 It’s used to unpack elements from an array (or object) — so you can copy, merge, or expand values individually.

+Q. Difference between innerText and textContent?.
+Both innerText and textContent are used in JavaScript to get or change the text inside an HTML element.
+But they are a little different.

+The innerText shows only the text that is visible on the screen.
+If some text is hidden using CSS (like display: none), innerText will not include that hidden text.
+On the other hand, textContent gives all the text, even if it is hidden.
+It does not care about styles.

+Also, textContent is usually faster, because it just reads the text without checking how the page looks.
+But innerText is slower because it looks at the styles and layout of the page.

+In short:

+Use innerText when you want to get only what the user can see.

+Use textContent when you want all the text, even if it’s hidden.